-Bird Feeder - Bring the wildlife to you.
-Create a home for them in your yard, on your porch or in your home.
+Bring wildlife to you.
+Create a home for them in your yard, on your porch, or in your home.
 A bird feeder is ideal for observation.
 Be patient.
 The birds won’t come screaming to you but they will eventually come to you.

-Color – One other way we enjoy observing is to bring color into the experience.
-I have color paddles and color blocks to look through to the world from a different perspective.
+One other way we enjoy observing is to bring color to the experience.
+I have color paddles and color blocks to look through the world from a different perspective.

-Up Close - Observing through a magnifying glass or microscope is another extremely effective way to hook a child.
+Observing through a magnifying glass or microscope is another extremely effective way to hook a child.
 You can purchase inexpensive magnifying glasses.
 I recently splurged and bought a double magnifying glass “table” for observation.
-We pick up random bits from the ground to examine and even man made objects are interesting to examine.
-We found a “dead” bee hive with an egg and pupa preserved in it.
+We pick up random bits from the ground to examine and even man-made objects are interesting to examine.
+We found a “dead” beehive with an egg and pupa preserved in it.
 That was a good find.

-Be Still – One of my all time favorite activities to do with my sons, which is always initiated by them, is to simply lay on the ground and stare up to the sky.
+One of my all-time favorite activities to do with my sons, which is always initiated by them, is to simply lay on the ground and stare up to the sky.
 We observe clouds and birds, mainly.
 Taking deep breaths and allowing my body to relax is the best part for me.